JohnCHarrington/sqlalchemy-pg-access/README.md

 # sqlalchemy-pg-access

-> ⚠️ **Disclaimer:** I needed this super fast, so a lot of it is written by ChatGPT, including this README!
+> ⚠️ **Disclaimer:** I built this super fast, so a lot of it is written by ChatGPT, including this README!
 Take care in use, and any contributions are welcome.

 **Declarative access control for PostgreSQL using SQLAlchemy.**